-It has been written about at least 300 years ago in various documents from that period.
+It was written about at least 300 years ago in various documents from that period.

 As with many older breeds, the rise of the industrial hen almost saw the extinction of this lovely, hardy bird.

 By the 1970s’ very few were left in Sweden.
-A few isolated flocks were found and a restoration and breeding plan was put into place by the Swedish Genetic Project.
+They found a few isolated flocks, and a restoration and breeding plan was put into place by the Swedish Genetic Project.

-The original flocks were found in three areas:
+Swedes found the original flocks in three areas:

 - Vomb: crested fowl were found.